prosopo/procaptcha-wordpress/readme.txt

 `$source: 'woocommerce/woocommerce.php'`
 `$form_id: 'checkout', 'login', 'lost_password', 'order_tracking', or 'register'`

-Below is an example of how to skip the procap_ widget on a Gravity Form with id = 1.
+Below is an example of how to skip the procaptcha widget on a Gravity Form with id = 1.

 `
 /**